Car Infotainment System 101: What to Look for in a Modern Car Interface

 Can You Upgrade or Replace a Car’s Infotainment System?

+It’s also no match for a built-in system tailored to the vehicle and connected to its unique systems.
 The most high-tech, best-integrated systems are typically those in the latest new cars.
 And as vehicles become more electronically controlled and monitored, infotainment systems become critical to their operation.

 Love Your Car’s Infotainment Experience